Dropdown

 Key (unique ID)

-The Key is a unique technical identifier for the dropdown field.
+The Key is a unique technical identifier for the dropdown field, used internally by the calculator engine.

 Important rules: